ivanpgdata/Gitkraken_test/README.md

-Huge Thank You to the developer @manucabello for opening the window of Gitkraken and teaching me how to master this useful tool
+Huge Thank You to the developer @manucabello for telling me about Gitkraken and teaching me how to master this useful tool